tudo-astroparticlephysics/PROPOSAL/resources/config_docu.md

 | `raw`            | Bool   | `False`   | Decides, wether the tables are stored in binary format or in human readable text format |

 ### Accuracy parameters ###
-There are several parameters with which the precision for advancing the particles can be adjusted.
+There are several parameters with which the precision or speed for advancing the particles can be adjusted.

 For the time calculation the energy dependence can be included via the dE/dx.
 Or the time is calculated by simply deviding distance by the speed of light.